SD-2023-CS10/Project-Version-0/database/README.md

 1. Ensure you are running the script from the parent directory, project-version-0
 2. Import the Database API with `from database.dbapi import DBAPI`
+3. When instantiating the DBAPI object, do so by passing the username of the user accessing the tool to the constructor.
+This allows the DBAPI to set which client the user is associated with and determine what information they have access to.
-3. When needing to use the API, use the block `with DBAPI() as <varname>:`
+4. When needing to use the API, use the block `with DBAPI(<usr>) as <varname>:`.
+This is to ensure safe exits.
-4. Alternatively, create an instance of the class and then use that in the `with` block as such:
+5. Alternatively, create an instance of the class and then use that in the `with` block as such:
 ```
-<var-foo> = DBAPI()
+<var-foo> = DBAPI(<usr>)
 with <var-foo> as <var-bar>:
     pass
 ```
-5. Within the block, execute statements using method calls on the reference, such as `<varname>.create_item()`
+6. Within the block, execute statements using method calls on the reference, such as `<varname>.create_item()`

+Other notable design decisions include:
+- validating data types
+- validating certain fields, such as cloud_prem and ip_address + ip_version, in special ways
+- calling update_* methods within create_* methods to avoid repeating code

 Note: In general, methods do not return anything.
-The exception to this are when the object being created has an surrogate key.
-In this case, the auto-incremented ID value is returned for future reference.
+There are exceptions, however.
+First, when the object being created has an surrogate key, its "create" method returns the auto-incremented ID value for future reference.
+Second, existence checks return `True` if the entry exists and `False` if it does not.
+Third, `export()` returns a list-type object of its results; further documentation on this can be found in the csv/README.md file.

 ## Development Set-Up